soogbet/utomata/README.md

 ### Utomata API <a name="api"></a>

 #### Utomata(width, height) <a name="methods"></a>
-The constructor creates a new instance of utomata and appends a canvas element of the same size to the **body** tag.
+The constructor creates a new instance of utomata and appends a canvas element of the same size to the body HTML tag.

 ```js
 var uto = new Utomata(1024, 1024);